EarlyAmericanSerializedNovels/earlyamericanserializednovels.github.io/_posts/1804-04-14-journey-to-philadelphia.md

 > couples, it has as frequently been owing to an improper choice; in
 > many instances the female has been selected for beauty of fortune
 > only, without any regard to disposition, virtue, or solid
-> accomplishments. (“For the Philadelphia Repository 71”)
+> accomplishments.

 In other words, Adelio echoes other writers of the Early National period by advocating for a filial marriage pairing instead of marriage for financial gain.
-The April 7^th^ letter sparks a response from L’ami, another contributor, who disagrees with Adelio’s forgiving stance toward women in unhappy marriages.
-L’ami instead blames incessant female chatter, financial excess, and domineering female spirits to marital strife (“To Adelio”).
-Adelio responds by reproaching the writer, and suggesting he read more closely in order to fully understand his points (“To L’ami”).
+The April 7 letter sparks a response from L’ami, another contributor, who disagrees with Adelio’s forgiving stance toward women in unhappy marriages.
+L’ami instead blames incessant female chatter, financial excess, and domineering female spirits to marital strife.
+Adelio responds by reproaching the writer, and suggesting he read more closely in order to fully understand his points.

 In another entry, Adelio claims a motto, initially in German, then translated to English.
-“When you write, write so your reader may understand” (“For the Philadelphia Repository” 71).
+“When you write, write so your reader may understand."
 Following the German heading, Adelio’s article is a denouncement of foreign language mottos or headings, and he describes them, in essence, as pretentious displays of education.